herrstrietzel/svg-getpointatlength/README.md

 Cubic bezier length are approximated using [Legendre-Gauss quadrature](https://pomax.github.io/bezierinfo/legendre-gauss.html) integral approximation
 Weights and Abscissae values are adjusted for long path segments.

-Elliptical Arc `A` commands are converted to cubic approximations.
+Elliptical Arc `A` commands are approximated also via Legendre-Gauss quadrature (new in version 1.2).
 Circular arcs are retained which improves speed and accuracy.

 ## Performance
 Native `getPointAtLength()` browser implementations aren't well optimized for **recurring** point calculations as they start from scratch on each call (parsing, measuring, calculating point at length).
 To be fair: there is no trivial length calculation algorithm.